-- a project at a festival or one-off community celebration in a location deemed Code 1 by the by the Australian Statistical Geography Standard - Remoteness Areas (2011) (major city location) - more than one project, per organisation, per festival - an eisteddfod - costs of the overall festival (Festivals Australia only funds a single discrete project within the festival) - projects that will commence before the funding is approved - projects which do not deliver arts outcomes - projects that are a festival within a festival - components of projects that are funded by other programs
+- a project at a festival or one-off community celebration in a location deemed 'Major Cities of Australia, Code RA 1' by the by the Australian Statistical Geography Standard - Remoteness Areas (major city location) - more than three discrete projects, per organisation, per festival - an eisteddfod - costs of the overall festival (Festivals Australia will fund up to three discrete projects within the festival, however a separate application needs to be provided for each project) - funding for activities that will commence before the funding is approved - projects which do not deliver arts outcomes - components of projects that are funded by other programs

-Eligible projects need to align clearly with the objectives of the program.
+Eligible projects need to align clearly with the objectives of the Program.
 See Section 1.